36 Simple Ways to Find Art Collectors on the Cheap

 - Rehearse your answer to the ubiquitous question, “What do you do?”
 Know how to follow up with more comments about your business.
 Be excited.

-- Learn to take great interest in new people you meet.
+- Learn to take great interest in the new people you meet.
 They will return the favor.

 - Create a portfolio using Magcloud.com to use as a gift to highly targeted prospects.
 Bluntly put, most artists would be fools not use this service.
 You can order 20 copies of a 25-page 8.25″ x 10.75″ glossy portfolio for just over $100 shipped in the U.S. Give them out selectively as gifts to encourage referrals, or impress top prospects.

 - Practice asking for referrals.
-Learn how you can reciprocate to make it powerful
+Learn how you can reciprocate to make it compelling.

 - Arrange interviews with local radio hosts on a relevant subject you’ve studied, e.g., the benefit of the 1930s WPA arts projects and how it relates to today.

 - Send a personal thank you to everyone who shows an interest, buys your work, or does a favor for you.

 - Get the email address of everyone you meet.
 Send them a note and offer to put them on your mailing list with a chance to get an advanced purchase discount on your next new print or free quarterly drawing for a print.

 - Host an hors d’ oeuvres, wine and art party at someone else’s home or office.

 - Have an e-commerce means of selling your art that you control fully, i.e., sell directly from your Web site or blog.